 The external Python API mirrors the external C++ API, and only differs in that it follows the common Python naming conventions.
 For a reference of the functions and a general overview of what can be done with the Python interface, see the C++ interface.
-This chapter discusses a few practical topics related to the Python interface.
+A reference of the Python API can also be obtained by running help(aoflagger) in (i)python: